As of November 2019

-The design will reflect the Preferred Design Concept approved by Shoreline Council on April 11, 2016.
-The focus is on improving intersection safety and operations to reduce delay, and better access for pedestrians moving along the corridor and accessing the future light rail station at 145th Street and I-5.
+The corridor will reflect the Preferred Design Concept approved by Shoreline Council on April 11, 2016.
+Design is focused on improving intersection safety and operations to reduce delays in traffic and create better access for pedestrians moving along the corridor and accessing the future light rail station at 145th Street and I-5.
 Design elements are expected to include:

 - Improvements to signalized intersections, adding left turn lanes and adjusting signal timing.